May201/CIMilestone1/README.md

   Farm To Home is a website for an imaginary service that provides fresh grocery supply directly from  organic farms to customer doorstep via an online delivery channel.The website aims to target potential customers to use the Farm to Home service over mass produced super market supply that are often sourced from farms using unsustainable farming techniques and with high pesticide content in their produce.

- This milestone 1 project has been completed based on basics of HTML and CSS  learnt during the course at Code Institute.
+## Strategy

-## UX
+Easy accessibility of information  for the user and user friendly design were the main strategy for this project.

-The business owner wishes to encourage customer to shop their service .By providing information on the product , information on quality and other benefits, the owner is enbaling the customer to have a better shopping experience with added benefit of an online delivery service.
+The business owner wishes to encourage customer to shop their service .By providing information on the product , information on quality and other benefits, the owner is enbaling the customer to make informed choices,have a better shopping experience with added benefit of an online delivery service.

 ### User Stories